herzeleid02/debian-declarative-old/README.md

 One of the principles for this project is to also eliminate any "jank" in it's core functionality. (its jank already)

+11 December 2023, Monday, Week 50 -- im rewriting the project again to use containerfiles to build images more gracefully

 ## Structuring
 `build.sh` is the one you edit -- try to invoke other scrips if possible